Generic Name: clobazam

 Respiratory Disorders: Aspiration, respiratory depression

-Skin and Subcutaneous Tissue Disorders: Rash, Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), urticaria
+Skin and Subcutaneous Tissue Disorders: Rash, urticaria, angioedema, and facial and lip edema

 ONFI is a weak CYP3A4 inducer.
 As some hormonal contraceptives are metabolized by CYP3A4, their effectiveness may be diminished when given with ONFI.
 Additional non-hormonal forms of contraception are recommended when using ONFI [see Clinical Pharmacology (12.3), Patient Counseling Information (17)].